In rural China, shoppers go online - with a little help

-TONGLU, China (Reuters) - Cheng Yonghao left his village in central Henan province almost 20 years ago, not expecting to return.
+TONGLU, China, July 31 (Reuters) - Cheng Yonghao left his village in central Henan province almost 20 years ago, not expecting to return.
 He’s now back home, and this week opened a village store to help locals shop online.

 Cheng is just one of an army of local recruits who are part of Alibaba Group’s big bet on rural e-commerce as China’s internet giants invest billions in outpost service hubs to tap a market twice the size of the United States.